How to Opt Out and Remove Yourself from ClustrMaps

 Opt out of Clustrmap step 6

 Check the boxes next to all the information you want ClustrMaps to delete.
-We recommend you delete all of the information for optimal privacy and security.
+We recommend you delete all the information for optimal privacy and security.
 Then click “apply” to submit your removal request.

 7. Delete ALL of your personal info